-I do perform ultrasound-guided Sonex technique (quick recovery/very minimal "down time") percutaneous carpal tunnel releases - VIDEOS BELOW (and click here for more info)
+I do perform ultrasound-guided Sonex technique (quick recovery/very minimal "down time") percutaneous carpal tunnel releases - VIDEO BELOW

 I'm frequently engaged as a Hand Surgery Specialty California Workers Compensation Treatment Consultant, Qualified Medical Evaluator (QME), and as an Agreed Medical Evaluator (AME).